-EcoDive NW’s mission is to train skillful divers who want to stay active in the diving community.
-We focus on catering the dive instruction to the students’ specific needs thereby producing safe, happy life-long divers.
+EcoDive Northwest’s mission is to train skillful divers who want to stay active in the diving community.
+We focus on catering the dive instruction to the students’ specific needs thereby producing safe, happy life-long divers and part of our dive family.
 As a professional educator and scientist, I take pride in our ability to communicate, educate and build safe skill sets in all levels of scuba training.

 Rod is a career biologist and professional educator at both the high school and community college level.
 He is an avid outdoors person who is at home in the mountains and on and under the water.
 Rod began scuba diving in 1997 and earned his instructor rating in 2002.
 Rod is currently an Instructor trainer through NAUI.
 Rod’s love of the ocean began early when he first encountered the ocean at the age of five.
 Since that visit, Rod has continued to enjoy participating in many water-related activities.
 Rod enjoys teaching others the art and science of scuba diving, taking underwater pictures, and diving in the great Pacific Northwest and beyond.
 Rod has certifications to teach all levels of NAUI Scuba diving including the leadership sequence.

 Angie started her diving experience back in 1996 in Nebraska when she was planning a trip to Florida and wanted to scuba dive on the trip.
 In 2000, she moved to Oregon and married Rod, and they have built the EcoDiveNW business together.
 Her main role with EcoDive is to help with organization and to host scuba students at the Dive Right Inn House in Hoodsport by preparing meals and making sure the students have a comfortable weekend stay.
 She also lends a hand with shore support for first time students.
 She enjoys traveling to warm water destinations (especially Bonaire!) and time with her two daughters and two dogs.
 She is currently in her 28th year of teaching science to high school students.